yupeng0921/pcaptraceroute/README.md

      ./pcaptraceroute -g /tmp/another.pcap 54.223.129.6

 You can you 'tcpdump -w' capture a pcap file, and use the editcap command exact the specific package from the pcap file.
 The pcap file followed by -g should be a single tcp pcap file.
+The editcap command is belong to the wireshark package.